British literature: Children's literature

 Literature for children developed as a separate genre during the Victorian era, and some works became internationally known, such as Lewis Carroll, Alice's Adventures in Wonderland (1865).
-At the end of nineteenth-century, the author and illustrator Beatrix Potter was known for her children's books, which featured animal characters, including The Tale of Peter Rabbit (1902).
+At the end of 19th century, the author and illustrator Beatrix Potter was known for her children's books, which featured animal characters, including The Tale of Peter Rabbit (1902).
 In the latter years of the 19th century, precursors of the modern picture book were illustrated books of poems and short stories produced by illustrators Randolph Caldecott, Walter Crane, and Kate Greenaway.
 These had a larger proportion of pictures to words than earlier books, and many of their pictures were in colour.
-Vice Versa (1882) by F. Anstey, sees a father and son exchange bodies — body swaps have been a popular theme in various media since the book was published.
+Vice Versa (1882) by F. Anstey, sees a father and son exchange bodies – body swaps have been a popular theme in various media since the book was published.

 Victorian poetry

-The leading poets during the Victorian period were Alfred, Lord Tennyson (1809–1892), Robert Browning (1812–89), Elizabeth Barrett Browning (1806–61), and Matthew Arnold (1822–88).
-The poetry of this period was heavily influenced by the Romantics, but also went off in its own directions.
+The leading poets during the Victorian period were Alfred, Lord Tennyson (1809–1892), Robert Browning (1812–1889), Elizabeth Barrett Browning (1806–1861), and Matthew Arnold (1822–1888).
+The poetry of this period was heavily influenced by the Romantics, but went off in its own directions.
 Particularly notable was the development of the dramatic monologue, a form used by many poets in this period, but perfected by Browning.

 Tennyson was Poet Laureate of the United Kingdom during much of Queen Victoria's reign.
-He was described by T. S. Eliot, as "the greatest master of metrics as well as melancholia", and as having "the finest ear of any English poet since Milton".
+He was described by T.S.
+Eliot, as "the greatest master of metrics as well as melancholia", and as having "the finest ear of any English poet since Milton".

-While Elizabeth Barrett Browning was the wife of Robert Browning she had established her reputation as a major poet before she met him.
-Her most famous work is the sequence of 44 sonnets "Sonnets from the Portuguese" published in Poems (1850).
-Matthew Arnold's reputation as a poet has declined in recent years and he is best remembered now for his critical works, like Culture and Anarchy (1869), and his 1867 poem "Dover Beach".
+While Elizabeth Barrett Browning was the wife of Robert Browning, she had established her reputation as a major poet before she met him.
+Her famous work is the sequence of 44 sonnets "Sonnets from the Portuguese", published in Poems (1850).
+Matthew Arnold's reputation as a poet has declined in recent years, and he is best remembered now for his critical works, like Culture and Anarchy (1869) and his 1867 poem "Dover Beach".

 Dante Gabriel Rossetti (1828–1882) was a poet, illustrator, painter and translator.
-He founded the Pre-Raphaelite Brotherhood in 1848 with William Holman Hunt and John Everett Millais, and was later to be the main inspiration for a second generation of artists and writers influenced by the movement, most notably William Morris and Edward Burne-Jones.
+He founded the Pre-Raphaelite Brotherhood in 1848 with William Holman Hunt and John Everett Millais, and was later to be the main inspiration for a second generation of artists and writers influenced by the movement, notably William Morris and Edward Burne-Jones.